HarmelaS/HarmelaS/README.md

 - 🌱 I’m currently learning Javscript & React

-- 📫 You can reach by email: seifuharmela@gmail.com
+- 📫 You can reach me by email: seifuharmela@gmail.com

 <!---
 HarmelaS/HarmelaS is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.